SongminYu/render/docs/todos/actions.md

 ### Meeting

 - Updates
+  - meeting with RokiG partners
   - meeting with Hannah
   - meeting with Weijia
   - Code developments
 - Questions
   - id_region: 9160008 and 9160024 are skipped (also in toolkit.region_mapping)
+- Heads up on calibration
+  - The calibration was done by starting the model from 2010 with 10% coverage.
+  - This decides the building and employee number in the tertiary sectors, because there is only demolished buildings replaced by new buildings
+  - This further decides the calibration of appliance and hot water demand per person.
+  - As a result, if the model is started from 2019.
+The deviation in 2019 will be larger.
+  - Changing coverage percentage may also impact but not that much.
 - Arrange a meeting to record detailed code walk-through

 ### Songmin